PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ## Baseband Modem Attack Surface Reduction

-By default, your baseband modem will typically set to support just about every generation of mobile cellular technology, from 2G to 5G.
-This gives a large attack surface.
+By default, your baseband modem will typically be set to support just about every generation of mobile cellular technology, from 2G to 5G.
+This exposes a large attack surface.

-You can reduce this attack surface by limiting the baseband modem to just using the generation that in needs.
+You can reduce this attack surface by limiting the baseband modem to using just the generation that it needs.
 In most cases, this would be 4G/LTE.

 GrapheneOS has the LTE only mode exposed in settings.
 You can set this by going to **Settings** → **Internet** → **Your carrier name** → **Preferred network type** → **LTE Only**.